-Once a person is baptized, the laying on of hands ceremony occurs (see Acts 6:6, 8:15 - 17, James 5:14 - 15, etc.).
-This service should be carried out by those who are mature in age and in the faith (they have been a Christian for 10, 15 or more years).
-They do NOT have to be "ordained" or organizationally approved before they can participate.
-Hands are placed on the believers head and shoulders, and prayers are made to God that he (if it is his will) grant the person the gift of his Holy Spirit (Acts 8:14 - 15, 17, 19:4 - 6).
+The laying on of hands ceremony is usually carried out by those who are mature both in age and in years as a Christian.
+After baptism, hands are placed on the believers head and shoulders, and prayers are made to God that he (if it is his will) grant the person the gift of his Holy Spirit (Acts 8:14 - 15, 17, 19:4 - 6).

 The book of Romans, chapter 6, teaches a person's complete immersion in water symbolizes the total death and burial of their 'old self' or pre-conversion way of living.
 It is through this action that the believer becomes spiritually conjoined into the crucifixion and death of Jesus Christ and has His blood applied as full payment for their sins.

-3. Or are you ignorant that we, as many as were baptized into Christ Jesus, were baptized into His death?
-4. Therefore, we were buried with Him through the baptism into the death; so that, just as Christ was raised from the dead . . . we also should walk in newness of life (Romans 6:3 - 4, HBFV)
+Or are you ignorant that we, as many as were baptized into Christ Jesus, were baptized into His death?
+Therefore, we were buried with Him through the baptism into the death; so that, just as Christ was raised from the dead . . . we also should walk in newness of life (Romans 6:3 - 4, HBFV).

 Rising up out of the baptism waters symbolizes conjoining into the resurrection of Jesus Christ.
 When a believer comes up out of the "watery grave" after they have been baptized, he or she rises to a newness of life.

 Having been buried with Him in baptism, by which you have also been raised with Him through the inner working of God, Who raised Him from the dead (Colossians 2:12, see also verse 13, 3:9 - 10 and 2Corinthians 5:17).